 There are three types of documentation you might need to carry while driving in the U.S. with a foreign license:

 Obviously, you won’t be able to drive at all if you don’t have a valid license from your home country.
-In 49 of the 50 states, this is all that is required by law for foreigners to drive.
+In 49 of the 50 states, this is a requirement that is applied by law for foreigners to drive.
 Just check before you leave to make sure that your license won’t expire before you plan to drive in the U.S.

-If you plan to drive in (or through) the state of Georgia, make sure to get an International Driving Permit; this is the only state where this type of documentation is required.
+If you plan to drive in (or through) the state of Georgia, make sure to get an International Driving Permit; this is the only state that requires this type of documentation.
 However, it’s actually a good idea to get one of these permits anyway when traveling abroad.

 If your home driver’s license is in a language other than English, American authorities might not be able to read it.
 Some car rental agencies may also require an International Driving Permit before they’ll give you a car.
 If you do plan to get an International Driving Permit, you’ll have to get one before you leave your home country as they aren’t issued to foreigners in the U.S.

 Whether you have an International Driving Permit or just a driver’s license issued by your home country, you should also always carry your passport with you if you plan to drive in the U.S. Authorities may ask for this document alongside your driver’s license to prove that you’re visiting the country legally.
 You’ll also need to show it as proof of identification if you plan to rent a car.